Important Changes to the Computer Recycling Program!!

 Computer Recycling Program

-If you have any CRT or computer with a hard drive you no longer need, please do the following:
+If you have any CRT or computer with a hard drive, or computer peripherals as noted above, which you no longer need, please do the following:

 - Attach a label that identifies the items as either "working" or "broken".